ART COLLECTION OF UKRAINIAN MASTERS

 Even during his student years at the Kyiv Art Institute, Yurovsky’s talent stood out.
 Under the guidance of Professor Rakitsky, he honed his craft and developed the technical mastery that would define his artistic legacy.

-Yurovsky was not only an artist but also an esteemed collector of art.
-For many years, he gathered theatrical designs—particularly those created for ballet and opera.
-His collection reflects the virtuosity of a generation of artists who continued the traditions of Léon Bakst and Kazimir Malevich, bridging the classical and the modern in a way that feels both timeless and vital.
+Yurovsky was not only an accomplished artist but also a devoted collector.
+Over the years, he gathered theatrical designs, particularly for ballet and opera.
+His collection reflects the virtuosity of a generation of artists who continued the traditions of Léon Bakst and Kazimir Malevich, bridging the classical and the modern in a way that remains timeless and vital.

-He was also personally connected to Malevich and shared with him an innate sensitivity to color, form, and the rhythmic beauty of nature.
-A true poet of the landscape, Yurovsky lived among the great painters of his era and was naturally drawn to music, which echoed deeply in his artistic soul.
+Yurovsky was personally connected to Malevich and shared with him an innate sensitivity to color, form, and the rhythmic beauty of nature.
+A true poet of the landscape, he lived among the great painters of his era and was naturally drawn to music, which resonated deeply in his artistic soul.